Why, hello there! 🙂

 Or Attainable, whatever works better for you! 🙂

 It means you’ve come to the place where you should address this question –“How can I accomplish this goal?”.

 Think about all the smaller actions and steps that have to be met first in order to get what you strive for.

 Are you willing to make a commitment to it and dedicate yourself to the tasks ahead (with maybe some help along the way)?

 R – your goal should be Relevant

-Your goal is something which undoubtedly has crossed your mind, but just because it seemed like a good idea, it doesn’t have to be a good thing to pursue it.
+Your goal is something that undoubtedly has crossed your mind, but just because it seemed like a good idea, it doesn’t have to be a good thing to pursue it.